sangita9853/Future-Ready-Talent-Internship-Ecommerce-Site-Project-/README.md

 This is a E-commerce Front End website design

-Web Technologies used: HTML, CSS
+Web Technologies used: HTML, CSS, JavaScript

 IDE: VS-Code